myoldz/FC_Libre/README.md

 LIMITATION: The macro will terminate any open instances of Libre Office, and then starts a new session.

-TODO: Items with * are completed
+TODO:
-    * Launch LibreOffice and listen on port 2002
+    - Launch LibreOffice and listen on port 2002
-    TODO: use different port if 2002 is being used
-    * Detect if LibreOffice is currently running
+    - Detect if LibreOffice is currently running
-    * Shutdown existing instance of LibreOffice
+    - Shutdown existing instance of LibreOffice
-    * Select file to open before launching LibreOffice
+    - Select file to open before launching LibreOffice
-    * Open the selected Calc file
+    - Open the selected Calc file
-    * Create link from FreeCAD to Calc file
+    - Create link from FreeCAD to Calc file
-    * Read data from Calc file (by row,col and also by named range)
+    - Read data from Calc file (by row,col and also by named range)
-    * Write data to Calc file (by row,col and also by named range)
+    - Write data to Calc file (by row,col and also by named range)
+    - TODO: use different port if 2002 is being used
-    TODO: Create a data structure in Calc
+    - TODO: Create a data structure in Calc
-    TODO: duplicate Calc data structre in FreeCAD
+    - TODO: duplicate Calc data structre in FreeCAD
-    TODO: sync data if it chnages in either location (Calc or FreeCAD)
+    - TODO: sync data if it chnages in either location (Calc or FreeCAD)
-    TODO: Write properties of selected object to Calc file
+    - TODO: Write properties of selected object to Calc file
-    TODO: Make data visible to FreeCAD external variables function
+    - TODO: Make data visible to FreeCAD external variables function
-    >> PHASE II
-    TODO: verify path where soffice and freecad are installed (used to import libraries)
+    - TODO: verify path where soffice and freecad are installed (used to import libraries)
-    TODO: Allow selection of tab in active sheet
+    - TODO: Allow selection of tab in active sheet